 Clean and Tidy Kitchen Cupboards

 Each and every year without fail I go to make my Christmas cake and pudding, reach into my kitchen cupboard to use the mixed spice or cinnamon, and realize they went out of date in August.
+Aye, Murphys law strikes without warning again!

-If youre in charge of cooking Christmas dinner for any more than two people, clearing and cleaning your kitchen cupboards is essential to keeping last minute stresses at bay
+If youre in charge of cooking Christmas dinner for any more than two people, clearing and cleaning your kitchen cupboards is essential to keeping last minute stresses at bay.

 It also makes the creation of the Christmas shopping list much easier.
 Youll feel so much calmer knowing all the essentials can be quickly located in your uber-organized cupboards.
+This is just as important as knowing all the tips and tricks to cooking the perfect Christmas turkey.

 Defrost the Freezer and Clean the Fridge

 So what are you waiting for?
-Go and find some empty boxes, a feather duster and a whole pot of elbow grease and de-clutter your way to Christmas.
+Go and find some empty boxes, a feather duster, and a whole pot of elbow grease and de-clutter your way to Christmas.

 Do you have any tips or suggestions to add to this topic?
 Why not share them with our readers in the comment section below?